QUALITY CONTROL OF SARDAR SAROVAR PROJECT (SSP) CANAL WORKS

 Committtee for identification of reinforcement steel:

-As a result of discussion with the ECCC & Board of Consultant, it was decided to use CRS bars in the construction of canals / structures where saline area (sub soil / Sub Soil water) is encountered.
-Accordingly SSNNL has constituted a committee vide its circular No. SBC/1198/1/N dated 30.05.1998 for the identification of manufacturer of CRS bars.
+As a policy of SSNNL in Model Tender the provision of Primary Steel is adopted.
+SSNNL has constituted a committee vide its circular No. SBC-1198-I-N dated 01.10.2002. for the identification of manufacturer of reinforcement bars.
 This committee at present is engaged in ensuring that production by manufacturers is as per required Quality Standards and within permissible variability in respect of mechanical, chemical and corrosion properties as prescribed in relevant codes.
 The Committee recognizes the steel plants for pre qualification / selection of vendors which can produce the reinforced bars to satisfy technical requirements.

-List of the Steel plant identified by SSNNL is shown in Annexure - 5.
+List of the Steel plant identified by SSNNL is shown in Annexure-6

-Third Party Inspection (TPI) for SSP works :
+Third Party Inspection (TPI) and Project Management Consultancy (PMC) for SSP works :

-SSNNL has engaged Third Party Inspection (TPI) agencies for some canal works and several structures.
-The list of works entrusted to TPI is shown in Annexure - 6.
+SSNNL has engaged Third Party Inspection (TPI) and Project Management Consultancy (PMC) agencies for some canal works and several structures.

 Recognisation of testing laboratories :

-Generally the testing is got done in Government laboratories / Government institutions Labs.
+SSNNL has approved private laboratories for testing of materials as shown in Annexure-7.
+Generally the testing is got done in Government laboratories / Government institutions Labs/ Labs approved by NIgam.

 1.0 ASSURANCE PROGRAMME: